Trojan War: Iliad

 Achilles, maddened with grief over the death of Patroclus, swore to kill Hector in revenge.
-The exact nature of Achilles' relationship to Patroclus is the subject of some debate.
+The exact nature of Achilles's relationship to Patroclus is the subject of some debate.
 Although certainly very close, Achilles and Patroclus are never explicitly cast as lovers by Homer, but they were depicted as such in the archaic and classical periods of Greek literature, particularly in the works of Aeschylus, Aeschines and Plato.
 He was reconciled with Agamemnon and received Briseis back, untouched by Agamemnon.
 He received a new set of arms, forged by the god Hephaestus, and returned to the battlefield.
 He slaughtered many Trojans, and nearly killed Aeneas, who was saved by Poseidon.
 Achilles fought with the river god Scamander, and a battle of the gods followed.
 The Trojan army returned to the city, except for Hector, who remained outside the walls because he was tricked by Athena.
 Achilles killed Hector, and afterwards he dragged Hector's body from his chariot and refused to return the body to the Trojans for burial.
 The body nevertheless remained unscathed as it was preserved from all injury by Apollo and Aphrodite.
 The Achaeans then conducted funeral games for Patroclus.
-Afterwards, Priam came to Achilles' tent, guided by Hermes, and asked Achilles to return Hector's body.
+Afterwards, Priam came to Achilles's tent, guided by Hermes, and asked Achilles to return Hector's body.
 The armies made a temporary truce to allow the burial of the dead.
 The Iliad ends with the funeral of Hector.